DataDog/documentation/content/en/developers/dogstatsd/_index.md

 ## Setup

-To setup DogStatsD, configure first your Agent to enable the DogStatsD server then instrument your code to send data to it.
+To set up DogStatsD, configure first your Agent to enable the DogStatsD server then instrument your code to send data to it.

 ### Agent

 To enable the Agent DogStatsD server:

-1. Edit your `datadog.yaml` file to uncomment the `use_dogstatsd` and  `dogstatsd_port` parameters:
+1. Edit your `datadog.yaml` file to un-comment the `use_dogstatsd` and  `dogstatsd_port` parameters:

     ```yaml
     ## @param use_dogstatsd - boolean - optional - default: true